Last Updated: 7-27-2025

 sudo cp ~/.tmux.conf ~/.exegol/my-resources/setup/tmux/tmux.conf

 After adding my tmux config file, tmux would start a bash shell rather than the default zsh.
-This only happened on the Ubuntu 22 VM install and not on the Mac install.
-This could be because of something I accidentally broke during the setup or maybe there is a setting to ensure the SHELL environment variable is set to /usr/bin/zsh
+This only occurred on the Ubuntu VM installation and not on the Mac installation.
+If you encounter the same issue, start an Exegol container using -e SHELL=/usr/bin/zsh, which properly sets the SHELL environment variable inside the container.

 sudo cp ~/.vimrc ~/.exegol/my-resources/setup/vim/vimrc